This post may contain affiliate links. Please read our disclosure policy.

 What is Alfredo sauce?

-If you’re looking for a Skinny Alfredo Sauce without heavy cream, be sure to check out our Chicken Alfredo Baked Ziti.
+If you’re looking for a “Skinny” without heavy cream?
+Be sure to check out our Chicken Alfredo Baked Ziti.

 While it’s similar in taste and texture to the butter and cheese sauce on Cacio e Pepe, alfredo is slightly more complex and uses heavy cream.